ZhgChg.Li

 About Design Patterns

-Before discussing Design Patterns, it’s important to note that the classic 23 design patterns from the Gang of Four (GoF) were published over 30 years ago (in 1994).
-The evolution of tools, languages, and software development methodologies has changed significantly since then, leading to the emergence of many new design patterns in various fields.
-Design Patterns are not a one-size-fits-all solution; rather, they serve as a “language shorthand” that can be applied appropriately in suitable scenarios to reduce collaboration barriers in development.
-For example, by applying the Strategy Pattern here, future maintainers can iterate based on the structure of the Strategy Pattern.
-Moreover, design patterns are generally well-decoupled, which significantly aids in extensibility and testability.
+Before discussing Design Patterns, it’s important to mention that the classic GoF 23 design patterns were published over 30 years ago (1994).
+Since then, tools, languages, and software development practices have changed drastically.
+Many new design patterns have also emerged in different fields.
+Design Patterns are neither a magic solution nor the only solution.
+They serve more as a “common language” to apply the right pattern in the right context, reducing collaboration barriers.
+For example, applying the Strategy Pattern here allows future maintenance and extension to follow the pattern’s structure easily.
+Most design patterns also promote good decoupling, which significantly benefits extensibility and testability.

-• They should not be rigidly applied; choose the appropriate design pattern based on the type of problem to be solved (creation? behavior? structure?) and the intended purpose.
+• Do not force-fit; choose the appropriate design pattern based on the type of problem to solve (creation? behavior? structure?) and the goal.

-• Avoid “magic modifications”; such changes can lead to misunderstandings for future maintainers.
-Just as everyone refers to Apple as “Apple,” if you define it as “Banana,” it becomes a development cost that requires special knowledge.
+• Avoid drastic changes, as they can cause confusion for future maintainers.
+Just like language, everyone calls Apple “Apple.”
+If you define it as “Banana,” it becomes a special term that requires extra developer effort to understand.

 • Be cautious when creating your own patterns.
-Although there are only 23 classic patterns, many new patterns have evolved over the years across various fields.
-It’s advisable to refer to online resources to find suitable patterns (after all, three cobblers are better than one Zhuge Liang).
-If there are truly no existing patterns, propose new design patterns and try to publish them for review and adjustment by people from different fields and contexts.
+Although there are only 23 classic patterns, many new ones have emerged after years of evolution in various fields.
+You can first refer to online resources to find suitable patterns (after all, two heads are better than one).
+If none fit, then propose a new design pattern and try to publish it so people from different fields and contexts can review and refine it together.

-• Teams should have a consensus on Design Patterns before using them.
+• The team must have a consensus on Design Patterns before using them.

-• Mastering Design Patterns requires practical experience and continuous refinement to develop sensitivity to which scenarios are suitable or unsuitable for application.
+• Getting started with Design Patterns requires continuous practical experience to develop a keen sense of which scenarios are suitable or unsuitable for their application.

-Since the advent of ChatGPT, learning about the practical applications of Design Patterns has become much easier.
-By clearly describing your questions, you can ask it which design patterns are suitable for a given scenario, and it can provide several possible patterns along with explanations.
-While not every answer may be perfectly suitable, it at least offers several viable directions.
-We can then delve deeper into these patterns, combining them with our practical scenario issues to ultimately arrive at good solutions!
+Since ChatGPT appeared, learning the practical application of Design Patterns has become easier.
+Just describe your problem specifically and ask which design patterns suit the scenario.
+It can provide several possible patterns along with explanations.
+Although not every answer is perfect, it at least offers feasible directions.
+We only need to explore these patterns further and combine them with our real-world problems to finally choose a good solution!

 Practical Application Scenarios of Design Patterns in WKWebView

-This practical application of Design Patterns focuses on consolidating the functional characteristics of WKWebView objects in the current codebase and developing a unified WKWebView component, sharing insights on applying Design Patterns at several appropriate logical abstraction points.
+This Design Patterns practical application focuses on consolidating the WKWebView features in the current codebase and sharing insights on applying Design Patterns at several appropriate logical abstraction points when developing a unified WKWebView component.

 The complete demo project code will be attached at the end of the article.